NicolasTfile/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u the script 101-clean_emacs deletes all files in the current working directory that end with the character ~ the script 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+the script 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u the script 101-clean_emacs deletes all files in the current working directory that end with the character ~ the script 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory the script 103-commas lists all the files and directories of the current directory in a filtered format